zkisaboss/reorderedwordlist/README.md

   <a href="https://github.com/zkisaboss/reorderedwordlist/blob/main/LICENSE" rel="nofollow"><img src="https://img.shields.io/github/license/zkisaboss/reorderedwordlist" alt="License"></a>
 </p>

 **Skribbl Autoguesser** is a userscript designed to enhance your experience on [Skribbl.io](https://www.skribbl.io/) by automatically suggesting words during gameplay.
-It builds on the original WordSleuth script, offering new advanced features to improve your guessing accuracy and gameplay experience.
+It builds on the original WordSleuth script, with advanced features to improve your guessing accuracy and gameplay experience.

 ## Features